grafana/agent/docs/sources/flow/reference/components/discovery.kubelet.md

 * `__meta_kubernetes_pod_ready`: Set to `true` or `false` for the pod's ready state.
 * `__meta_kubernetes_pod_uid`: The UID of the pod object.

-> **Note**: The Kubelet API used by this component is an internal API and therefore the
+{{% admonition type="note" %}}
-> data in the response returned from the API cannot be guaranteed between different versions
+The Kubelet API used by this component is an internal API and therefore the data in the response returned from the API can't be guaranteed between different versions of the Kubelet.
-> of the Kubelet.
+{{% /admonition %}}

 ## Component health